 Both due to lack of experience and inherent risk in a major emergency, items in a trauma kit should ideally be used by someone who has received some degree of training.

-Can you combine the two and have a Trauma and First-Aid Kit?
+Can you combine the two and have a trauma and a First-Aid Kit?
 Of course, you can, but is that always the best idea?

 Should You Separate Them Or Combine Them Into One Kit?